odino/odino.github.com/source/_posts/2018-01-12-my-favorite-data-structure-hyperloglog.markdown

 title: "My favorite algorithm (and data structure): HyperLogLog"
 date: 2018-01-13 21:09
 comments: true
-categories: [probabilistic data structures, HLL, BigQuery, algorithms, series]
+categories: [probabilistic data structures, data structures, HLL, BigQuery, algorithms, series]
 description: "One of the most amazing algorithms that were ever invented -- how to efficiently count unique things"
 ---